dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```

-In the scenario used for this guide, the main API service
-The main API service is “bpg-library.com” that features two collection URIs, books and members. /books is the path to the book collection, and /books/10 would retrieve the book with an ID of 10.
+The main API service is “bpg-library.com” and features two collection URIs, books and members. /books is the path to the book collection, and /books/10 would retrieve the book with an ID of 10.
 A RESTful API should also support parametrized URI paths, such as the books//{id} path and should behave similar to a network file path.
 Having the resources set in a hierarchical nature leads to a logical and easily understandable naming convention.